Hai Rui Dismissed from Office: Yao Wenyuan's critical article

 Yao Wenyuan published an article criticizing the play.
 Yao's article argued that Wu Han had distorted the historical record and that the aspect of reversing unjust land verdicts provided a focal point for "bourgeois opposition" who wanted "to demolish the people's communes and to restore the criminal rule of the landlords and rich peasants."
 Yao's article was suggested to him and sponsored by Jiang Qing and Zhang Chunqiao.
 Although close to Mao personally, Jiang and Zhang were outside the cultural apparatus of the party.
 While Mao supported their efforts, his involvement initially was limited to discussing and revising Yao's article.
-Mao suggested that that Jiang show the draft article to senior leaders Kang Shen and Zhou Enlai, but Jiang refused because doing so would have required that the article also have to be shown to Deng Xiaoping and Liu Shaoqi, who might censor it.
-Ultimately, Yao's article was published in Wenhui Bao, an important Shanghai newspaper which was both widely read for its cultural content and, because it was not officially an organ of the party, was not subject to prior restraints.
+Mao suggested that Jiang show the draft article to senior leaders Kang Shen and Zhou Enlai, but Jiang refused because doing so would have required that the article also have to be shown to Deng Xiaoping and Liu Shaoqi, who might censor it.
+Ultimately, Yao's article was published in Wenhui Bao, an important Shanghai newspaper which was both widely read for its cultural content and political review, because it was not officially an organ of the party and was not subject to prior restraints.